fuel-infrastructure/fuel-sequencer/scripts/instrumentation/README.md

 ## First time running

-- Run the Sidecar with Prometheus enabled at http://localhost:8081 (or reconfigure `prometheus.yml` accordingly).
+- Optionally run the Sidecar with Prometheus enabled at http://localhost:8081 (or reconfigure `prometheus.yml` accordingly).
+- Optionally run the Sequencer with Prometheus enabled at http://localhost:26660 (or reconfigure `prometheus.yml` accordingly).
 - `docker-compose up -d`.
 - Go to http://localhost:9000/targets (Prometheus) and ensure that the Sidecar metrics are being successfully scraped.
 - Go to http://localhost:3000 (Grafana) and login with username `admin` and password `admin`.
 - Go to http://localhost:3000/connections/datasources/new and add a Prometheus data source with URL http://prometheus:9090 and scrape interval set to **1s**, for finer grain data.
-- Go to http://localhost:3000/dashboard/new and import the `dashboard.json` file included here.
+- Go to http://localhost:3000/dashboard/new and import the relevant `dashboard.json` file included here.

 ## Updating dashboard.json